Tips for Oktoberfest in Munich: First-time Visitors’ Guide

 Transportation and Navigation to Oktoberfest

-Munich’s public transportation system is efficient and reliable, with special services during Oktoberfest to accommodate the extra passengers.
+Munich’s public transportation system is efficient and reliable, with special services during Oktoberfest to accommodate the increased passenger volume.

 You can download a local transit app or grab a network map to help you navigate the trains, trams, and buses.

-Remember that the festival grounds are at Theresienwiese, easily accessible by U-Bahn (subway) via the U4 or U5 lines.
+Please note that the festival grounds are located at Theresienwiese, easily accessible by U-Bahn (subway) via the U4 or U5 lines.

 Where to stay in Munich for Oktoberfest?